 Amends the Illinois Marriage and Dissolution of Marriage Act.
-Makes a stylistic change in provisions concerning child support.
+Makes a technical change in a Section concerning the setting of child support.

-LRB093 19471 LCB 45210 b
+LRB093 14584 LCB 40088 b

-1 AN ACT concerning family law.
+1 AN ACT in relation to child support.

-Be it enacted by the People of the State of Illinois, represented in the General Assembly: 3
+Be it enacted by the People of the State of Illinois, represented in the General Assembly:

-- 4 Section 5.
-The Illinois Marriage and Dissolution of 5 Marriage Act is amended by changing Section 505 as follows: - (750 ILCS 5/505) (from Ch.
+- Section 5.
+The Illinois Marriage and Dissolution of Marriage Act is amended by changing Section 505 as follows: - 6 (750 ILCS 5/505) (from Ch.
 40, par.
-505) 6 - 7 Sec.
-505. Child support; contempt; penalties. - (a) In a proceeding for dissolution of marriage, legal declaration of invalidity of marriage, proceeding for child support following dissolution of the marriage by a court which lacked personal jurisdiction over the absent spouse, a proceeding for modification of a previous order for child support under Section 510 of this Act, or any proceeding authorized under Section 501 or 601 of this Act, the court may order either or both parents owing a duty of support to a child of the marriage to pay an amount reasonable and necessary for his or her support, without regard to marital misconduct.
+505) - 7 Sec.
+505. Child support; contempt; penalties. - (a) In a proceeding for dissolution of marriage, legal declaration of invalidity of marriage, proceeding for child support following dissolution of the marriage by a court which lacked personal jurisdiction over the absent spouse, a proceeding for modification of a previous order for child support under Section 510 of this Act, or any proceeding authorized under Section 501 or 601 of this Act, the court may order either or both parents owing a duty of support to a child of the marriage to pay an amount reasonable and necessary for the child's his support, without regard to marital misconduct.
 The duty of support owed to a child includes the obligation to provide for the reasonable and necessary physical, mental and emotional health needs of the child.
 For purposes of this Section, the term "child" shall include any child under age 18 and any child under age 19 who is still attending high school. - (1) The Court shall determine the minimum amount of support by using the following guidelines: